Computer Spec Information

 If shipping isn’t free, often you can talk to the live-agent or call and demand that, they will cave.

-And lastly, don’t be afraid to ask me when you find something, BEFORE you purchase.
-Email helpdesk@viterbo.edu and we can double-check your choice!
+And lastly, don’t be afraid to ask BEFORE you purchase.
+Email HelpDesk@viterbo.edu and we will gladly double-check your choice!